 1. The management of asset portfolios and interventions in foreign exchange markets for monetary policy purposes may generate capital gains for central banks which are liable to be distributed to general government, generally in the form of dividends.
 The amounts involved may sometimes be very large.
 Capital gains are not income in national accounts and therefore payments to government financed out of capital gains cannot be recorded as property income.
 This chapter describes how the recording of capital gains made by the central bank as property income in the government accounts should be avoided.
 It also proposes to apply the rules on capital injections when government makes a payment to the central bank.
 Such payments by government may be made to cover losses made by the central bank.
-Capital losses may occur due to foreign exchange holding losses.
-Operating losses may occur due to the fact that interest and other operating income do not cover operational costs made by the central bank.
+Capital losses may occur due to the fact that interest and other operating income do not cover operational costs made by the central bank.